oroinc/documentation/commerce/user_guide/marketing_web_catalog/web_catalog_usecase.rst

 .. image:: /user_guide/img/marketing/web_catalogs/DragDropNode.png
    :class: with-border

-Once the catalog is enabled (:ref:`globally <user-guide--marketing--web-catalog--enable-globally>` or :ref:`per website <user-guide--marketing--web-catalog--enable-per-website>`), you will be able to see it on the front store.
+Once the catalog is enabled (:ref:`globally <user-guide--marketing--web-catalog--enable-globally>` or :ref:`per website <user-guide--marketing--web-catalog--enable-per-website>`), you will be able to see it on the storefront.

 .. image:: /user_guide/img/marketing/web_catalogs/use_case/NodesFrontStore.gif